chogan72/Fantasy_Football_Rankings/README.md

 * Fantasy Pros Scraper
   * This is used to scrape https://www.fantasypros.com/nfl/rankings/consensus-cheatsheets.php to find all the current players in fantasy rankings.
 It also records there position, team, and bye week.
   * This is used to create Database/Fantasy-Pros-Database.csv
+  * This pulls rookie rankings.
+This is used to create Database/Fantasy-Pros-Rookies-Database.csv
 * Pro Football Reference Scraper
   * This is used to scrape https://www.pro-football-reference.com/years/2018/fantasy.htm to pull season long stats.
   * It also pulls stats form position specific pages to get more complete stats